Opentrons/opentrons/api/docs/v2/deck_slots.rst

 When you load an item onto the robot's deck, like with :py:obj:`ProtocolContext.load_labware()` or :py:obj:`ProtocolContext.load_module()`, you need to specify which slot to put it in.

-When doing that, you can choose between two formats:
+Specify a slot in one of two formats:

 * A letter-number pair like ``"A1"``.
 This matches how the deck is physically labeled on an Opentrons Flex.
 * A number like ``"10"`` or ``10``.
 This matches how the deck is physically labeled on an Opentrons OT-2.